irjeyaraj/rtop/README.md

 - Direct tab shortcuts: F2 (Dashboard), F3 (top/htop), F12 (Shell)
 - Exit: F10, or press `q` or `Ctrl-C`

-Note: On the Shell tab, printable typing (letters, numbers, etc.), Enter, Backspace, and Tab are forwarded to the embedded shell.
-Vim-style `h`/`l` navigation is disabled there so you can type normally.
+Note: F12 temporarily suspends the TUI and runs your default shell in this terminal.
+Exit the shell to return to rtop.
+Vim-style `h`/`l` navigation is disabled while in shell.

-## Shell tab
+## Shell
-The Shell tab embeds a PTY: printable characters, Enter, Backspace, and Tab are forwarded to the PTY while on the Shell tab.
+Press F12 to open your system shell directly in the current terminal.
+When you exit that shell, you’ll return to rtop.

 ## Platform support
 rtop targets Linux.
 Some features (like GPU detection/temperature) are best-effort and depend on available sysfs/proc files and drivers.